simonewebdesign/homebrew-tap/README.md

     brew upgrade elm-new

+For other ways to install [`elm-new`](https://github.com/simonewebdesign/elm-new), [see here](https://github.com/simonewebdesign/elm-new#installation).

 ---

-At the moment, [elm-new](https://github.com/simonewebdesign/elm-new) is the only formula available in this tap.
+At the moment, [`elm-new`](https://github.com/simonewebdesign/elm-new) is the only formula available in this tap.
 Hopefully there will be more in the future.

 If there were other formulas to install, this would be the generic shell command to run: